 And, finally, writePromise to file is called, asking you to write file to disk.

+And, when you are done, remember to call the completion handler.
 So, that was receiving file promises-- providing file promises, and we have covered the API to-- that you can use to adapt your app to receive and provide file promises.
 And now, I'd like to invite Joachim on stage to show you all of that in a sample app.
 Thank you.
 Joachim?
 Thank you.

+Good morning.
 We're going to look at a simple beam generator app, which has a few issues with drag and drop.
 And we're going to dive into Xcode, and try to fix those issues together.

 So, here is my simple app.
 And, I can just grab a file I have here on desktop, and drop it onto its window.
 Just like that.

 On the upper right, I have a little button, where I can add a text box, and I can add some text to my image.

 I can select it, move it around, and when I'm ready, I can send it over iMessage, for example.